“The universe buries strange jewels deep within us all, and then stands back to see if we can find them.”

 12. Feeling Good: The New Mood Therapy – David D. Burns

 Cognitive Behavioral Therapy is the most effective therapy used by psychologists today; it consists of identifying thought patterns that have a detrimental effect on your self-image and mood, and deconstructing these in order to break out of these destructive cycles.
 If you want to know how this works, which moods are central in your life, what thought patterns are causing your depression, how to overcome self-judgment and guilt, how to defeat approval and love addiction and how your self-perfectionism is hindering you, then don’t look further; Cognitive Behavioral Therapy has helped millions of people and it can help you, and this is the best book for the job.
-Packed with scientific research, exercises and examples, this is the best improvement your going to get.
+Packed with scientific research, step by step exercises and examples, this is the best improvement your going to get.

 13. Psycho-Cybernetics, A New Way to Get More Living Out of Life – Maxwell Maltz